 Singapore’s primary gateway is Changi International Airport, which is well-connected by air from nearly all corners of the globe especially major cities in Southeast Asia, East Asia, South Asia, Middle East and Australia.

-Travel time from Manila by flight takes around takes around 3 hours and 40 minutes.
-This route is served by Philippine Airlines, Cebu Pacific, AirAsia, Singapore Airlines, Jetstar Airways and Tigerair.
+Singapore is 3 hours and 40 minutes west of Manila by plane.
+Many airlines fly from Philippine airports to Singapore including Philippine Airlines, Cebu Pacific, AirAsia, Singapore Airlines, Jetstar Airways and Tigerair.

 How to find cheap flights to Singapore?

 The easy way is to search on airfare comparison sites that can show you the lowest fares on many airlines in one go.